EdwardScizorhands/ACX-simple/README.md

 * For a given ACX post, add "/comments" to the end to load the simple UI.
   * Did you know there was already a page there?
 That's the one I overwrite.
 I didn't even mean to.

-* This only shows the top level of posts.
+* ~~This only shows the top level of posts.~~ It shows replies but they don't seem to test properly.

 * You can't even reply!

-* This does not show the name of the person who wrote it (but it does show their picture, if set).

 * I *think* this works just fine if ACX-tweaks is also installed.